 This recipe is credited to Ellyn Shull of Kirkland, Washington.
 It is a Better Homes and Gardens Prize Winning recipe and you will see why.
 It is fresh and seasonal and simple…my favorite qualities in a salad.
 Don’t overlook Better Homes and Gardens as a recipe source.
 I have found some of my favorites in this magazine and I think it is because they emphasize very user friendly recipes for busy people.
 My changes to the recipe are merely cosmetic.
 I will add the original instructions in parentheses in case you want the options.
 You can boil your vegetables in two pots, but I chose to cook them one after the other to save on washing pots and so I wouldn’t have two giant bubbling, steaming pots going in the kitchen.

-3 fresh ears of corn (2 ears or a cup frozen corn, thawed…please try fresh if you can, though)
+- 3 fresh ears of corn (2 ears or a cup frozen corn, thawed)

-1 cup grape tomatoes, sliced in halves or quarters (4 Roma)
+- 1 cup grape tomatoes, sliced in halves or quarters (or 3 Roma)

-When the corn is cool enough to handle, slice the corn off of the cob.
+- When the corn is cool enough to handle, slice the corn off of the cob.
 If you hold the cob vertically and slice down with a very sharp knife in a diagonal fashion, the corn will just peel away from the cob in these attractive chunks.
-To the extent possible leave them in these clusters, as they look really pretty this way in the salad.
+To the extent possible leave them in these clusters.
 Allow the potatoes and corn to cool completely to room temperature or put them in the refrigerator to cool until you are ready to serve.

-You can plate the salads individually with potatoes, corn, some dressing, tomatoes, feta, and then the torn basil, or you can combine the potatoes, corn, tomatoes and dressing in a large bowl and serve it with the feta and basil scattered on top.
+- Plate the salads individually with potatoes, corn, dressing, tomatoes, feta, and then the torn basil, or combine the potatoes, corn, tomatoes and dressing in a large bowl and serve it with the feta and basil scattered on top.
 Season with salt and pepper and enjoy.

 I was very happy to be able to use my OXO mandoline for these potatoes.
 The cooking time is so short and it was very nice to know that they were all done at exactly the same moment because they were all exactly the same thickness.
 I tried to use the mandoline to slice the corn off of the cob because I have seen it done that way before, but it didn’t work as well as a good old fashioned knife.